iqrasarwar/.Net/README.md

-# Some DotNet VS Code Projects
+# Some DotNet VS Projects